dmbarbour/wikilon/docs/ABCRT.md

 Bump-pointer allocators, together with two-space collectors, should also serve me well.
 I initially tried more conventional memory management with size-segregated free-lists.
 But that doesn't work nicely with slab allocations for composite values or incremental deallocation of values.
 Free fragments are small and allocated blocks are large, and we end up coalescing memory more frequently than we reuse it.

 A compacting collector seems a good fit for Wikilon's common use cases.
 It's a stop-the-world collector, albeit constrained to a single thread.
-This shouldn't be a major issue for pure computations (i.e. stop the world does not change latency of side-effects unless there are side-effects).
+This shouldn't be a major issue for pure computations (no side effects to hurt latencies).
+It is feasible to combine a compacting collector with free-lists, to reuse the small spaces.
+However, I have doubts that adding this would offer sufficient benefit to pay for the complications it introduces.
+A two-space collector has the advantage of being delightfully simple.

 One concern is *parallelism*.
-With a two-space collector and bump-pointer allocation, I cannot efficiently allow parallelism within a context.
-It would require too much synchronization (for bumping the pointer, for halting other threads during compaction, etc.).
-However, I can always freely copy or move data from one context to another.
-So I still have access to parallelism... it's just not very lightweight unless the expression of the computation is small.
-(Stowage might help here?)
-OTOH, if I activate parallel evaluations only when I would normally perform copy-collection, then I also don't perform any *extra* copies.
-But I might lose some good parallelism opportunities.
+With a two-space collector and bump-pointer allocation, I cannot efficiently support parallelism within a context.
+It would require too much synchronization, e.g. for bumping the pointer, for halting other threads during compaction, etc..
+I can copy data to another context, however.
+And I could presumably leverage `{&par}` and `{&seq}` annotations to drive parallelism.

-Another concern is that I need to be very careful with a moving collector to not use references after any potential compaction.
-This might mean some extra work in some cases.

-It is feasible to combine bump-pointer allocation with free-lists, though I'm uncertain that doing so is worth the effort.
-Doing so would enable allocations to continue for some time after the region has been filled, but would also mean extra work for both the allocator and the 'free' function and would have less predictable fragmentation behavior.

 ## Representations